Here are three ways to extract text from a PDF File in Python:

 How about the text in the “Tabular Format”.
 Many important pieces of information are constructed in a tabular format.
 Here is the screenshot of the “tabular.pdf” file’s content:

-So, how do you read this file and extract the content?
+How do you read this file and extract its content?
 Here is the code for that as well.

 Output